-This tour takes you to a three spectacular places!
+Designed for history lovers, this tour takes you to a three historic places!

-Our first stop is Salona, the capital of the Roman province of Dalmatia.
-During the reign of the Roman Empire, Salona became the vastest Roman city on the east coast of the Adriatic and had a population of 60,000.
-Today, Salona’s ruins offer a captivating glimpse into ancient times, making it a must-visit for history enthusiasts and archaeology lovers.
+Our first stop is Salona, once the capital of the Roman province of Dalmatia and today's archeological park.
+Salona’s ruins offer a captivating glimpse into ancient times, making it a must-visit for history enthusiasts and archaeology lovers.

-Our final stop is the stunning town of Trogir, a UNESCO World Heritage Site and one of the best-preserved Romanesque-Gothic cities in Central Europe.
-Founded by the Greeks in the 3rd century BC, Trogir has a rich history reflected in its magnificent architecture and monuments.
+Our final stop is the stunning town of Trogir, a UNESCO World Heritage site and one of Central Europe’s best-preserved Romanesque-Gothic towns.
+Trogir is a treasure trove of medieval monuments and architecture, intiguing history and local legends.

 Pickup included

-Tour of the archaeological site of Salona with expert guidance and unique stories about the ancient city during a walk through its ruins.
+Tour of the archaeological site of Salona and unique stories about the ancient city during a walk through its ruins.

-Tour of the old town of Trogir with expert guidance and free time at the end of the tour.
+Tour of the old town of Trogir and a story about its significance throughout history.
+Free time at the end of the tour.

 Split is a stunning coastal city in Croatia, known for its rich history, vibrant culture, and breathtaking Adriatic Sea views.
 The city is home to the impressive Diocletian's Palace, a UNESCO World Heritage site, and offers a blend of ancient Roman architecture and modern Mediterranean charm.